Submissions

 RESEARCH ARTICLES

 Research Articles manuscripts fit into (3) three general areas (please find a brief description of each area below).
 Research manuscripts undergo a double-blind, peer-review process, for details about the review process please see Peer Review Process, which is found under ABOUT.
-(Length: ~5,000-15,000 words, inclusive of references, appendices, footnotes, figures, tables, etc.)
+(Length: ~5,000-7,000 words, inclusive of references, appendices, footnotes, figures, tables, etc.).
+Manuscripts should not exceed 25 pages inclusive of references.

-An emphasis will be placed on publishing those manuscripts that provide clear examples of practice based directly on research applied in K-16 settings.
-While a detailed literature review and analysis of underlying theory are not required, manuscripts are expected to describe a literature-supported practice and provide citations that document the relevant literature.
+An emphasis will be placed on publishing those manuscripts that provide clear examples of practice-based directly on research applied in K-16 settings.
+While a detailed literature review and analysis of the underlying theory are not required, manuscripts are expected to describe a literature-supported practice and provide citations that document the relevant literature.

 CRITICAL READS